 http://www.morningstarcorp.com/ The manufacturer of the widest variety and the best inexpensive charge controllers on the planet.
 A company that is dedicated to making things that actually work.
 Very unusual today.
 (No cooling fans needed!
 Absolutely silent.)

 https://www.crownbattery.com/ I believe these to be the best after buying them for two off grid homes and installing in several RV’s These people have the alternative energy market in their sights.
 Look at the latest catalog.

 http://www.trojanbattery.com/ Probably the most respected, I used to think they were the best.
 No longer.
 Their web site still does have the best charging information.
 Remember, batteries are batteries when it comes to charging needs.
 I know that I say to listen to the battery manufacturer but some of those folks do not understand charging with limited amps & time, so some info you will get is wrong.
-For flooded batteries listen to Trojan, for AGM’s, Life Line.
+For flooded batteries listen to Crown or Trojan, for AGM’s, Life Line.

 http://backwoodssolar.com/ These folks have a catalog available that has a LOT of good information in it.
 Their web site also has diagrams, you just need to look hard to find them.
 Great service & friendly advice.
 (I am adding this comment in 2015… After having some very unsatisfactory dealings with other suppliers I need to say that buying for the lowest price is fine if you know what you are doing, but if you believe the advice you get at nearly every other dealer you are risking failure.
 I won’t list their names here, but be very, very careful.)